Hsparkcon/CSE701_PROJ_03/README.md

 >> > **weight_func**
 >> >
 >> > - specifies weight function which will be used in Robust Regression process to adjust effectiveness of given data point.
->> > - The data points with weight near 1 has bigger effectiveness while the data points near 0 has smaller effecitveness.
+>> > - The data points with weight near 1 has bigger effectiveness while the data points near 0 has smaller effectiveness.
 >> > - Please check the [link](https://www.mathworks.com/help/stats/robustfit.html?s_tid=doc_ta#mw_48d239e7-b4dc-4a5e-8e97-ba7c34ce85b9) for detail.
 >> > - The followings are list of weight function option for the program.
 >> >   - andrews